Yelp/elastalert/docs/source/recipes/faq-md.md

 Currently, the only way to set a warning threshold is by creating a second rule with a lower threshold.

-Does it support Elastic Cloud Cloud ID?
+Does it support Elastic Cloud's "Cloud ID"?
 ==========

 Not supported.

 In addition, there is a reason why we cannot handle it at present.
 ElastAlert 2 uses elasticsearch-py 7.0.0, because Elastic Cloud cloud_id support is from elasticsearch-py 7.0.2.

 I need to go through an http (s) proxy to connect to Elasticsearch.
 Does ElastAlert 2 support it?
 ==========